-DIVISION 275 Eggs
+DIVISION 281 Eggs

-(Entries 1-3 must be standard/large

-chicken eggs (no bantams).
+(Entries 1-3 must be standard/large chicken eggs (no bantams).
 These entries should be brought in on Friday for judging.

-- 9. Brown 6 eggs (standard large eggs only) - 10.
-White 6 eggs (standard large eggs only) - 11.
-Any other color 6 eggs (standard large eggs only) - 12.
-Bantam, any color 6 eggs
+- 1. Brown 6 eggs (standard large eggs only)

+- 2. White 6 eggs (standard large eggs only)

+- 3. Any other color 6 eggs (standard large eggs only)

+- 4. Bantam, any color 6 eggs

+- 5. Any eggs other than chickens: to include duck, guinea, etc.

-DIVISION 276 - Market Class
+DIVISION 282 - Market Class

 OLD BIRDS - Waterfowl and turkeys hatched before January 1st of the current Fair year.
 YOUNG BIRDS-Hatched after January 1st of the current Fair year.